 With this design, the chances of the fire reaching the hopper and burning up the fuel reserves are minimal.
 However, it increases the chances of the device getting clogged by the ash, which is a byproduct of burning the pellets.

 As a result of this, it becomes a necessity to use premium wood pellets since they are low on ash.
 If you use standard pellets instead, you significantly increase the chances of clogging the device.
 Higher heating efficiency is also to be expected.
 This is because the pellets are not going to be moved from the fire until they are nothing but ash.

 A bottom hopper is just as the name suggests.
 It is more or less on the same level as the fire.
 This being the case, pellets have to be delivered horizontally.
 As a result of this design, you find that ash is removed from the burn area as pellets are fed into the fire.
 As such, the chances of clogging are greatly minimized.

 Consequently, you shouldn’t have any problems using standard pellets here.
 Another major positive associated with this is that the burn box will not require as much effort to clean.
 A significant downside of this design is that it loses out on heating efficiency.

-Hopper capacity is an essential feature in all pellet stoves.
-It determines how long the device can stay on without needing your input.
+Hopper capacity is an essential feature in all the best pellet stoves to keep you warm.
+It determines how long the device can stay on without needing a refill.
 This can range anywhere from 12 to 36 hours.

 Of course, those with bigger hopper capacities can stay on for longer.
 An example of such is Pelpro Pellet Stove with its 130 lbs hopper capacity.
 Smaller devices are like the Castle Pellet Stoves 12327 Serenity Wood Pellet Stove with a 40 lbs hopper capacity.